Why only CalenGoo’s database can be moved to the SD card:

 How to move CalenGoo’s database to the SD card

 To move CalenGoo’s database to the SD card, you just have to turn “Settings > Display and Use > Maintenance > Move DB to SD card” on.
-Then only the app itself will remain in the internal memory of your phone and it needs only a few MB.Why the SD card isn’t the SD card on some devices
+Then only the app itself will remain in the internal memory of your phone and it needs only a few MB.

-CalenGoo uses the official Android commandgetExternalStorageDirectory
+CalenGoo uses the official Android command

 to get the SD card directory where it will write certain files into.
 However on some devices this isn’t really the SD card, but a special part of the internal memory that emulates what used to be the SD card.
 It is a decision of the device’s manufacturer, which directory is returned by this command.
 However this is the only command that the Android SDK offers to find the SD card directory, so CalenGoo can use only this command to find the directory.
 But even if it doesn’t point to your device’s SD card, it should nevertheless point to a directory that can be accessed from your computer when connecting the device via USB.